vivoconference/vivo2017/_posts/2017-05-20-vivo17LateBreakingCallforPostersandDemos.markdown

 ---
 ### Late Breaking Call for Posters/Demo

 If you missed the earlier deadline, you have until June 12 to submit your poster or demo abstract.
-The poster/demo session lets you share your work in an informal, relaxed setting and chat with individual community members.
+There are many benefits to presenting at the VIVO poster session, but here are five good reasons:

+##### 1. Present in a stress-free situation.

+The poster/demo session at VIVO conferences is always informal and laid-back.
+You'll talk to just a few people at once.
+If presenting to a group doesn't sound fun, the poster/demo session is a great way to get experience without the pressure.

+##### 2. Road-test your big idea.

+Get instant feedback from fellow attendees about your current work.
+It doesn't need to be polished or complete.
+This is your chance to bounce your idea off VIVO community members.

+##### 3. Meet potential collaborators or consumers of your work.

+Chances are, others are trying to solve the same problem and you could give them the solution they need.
+Or you might get help with a sticking point in your own work.

+##### 4. Demo something cool that you helped build.

+For the first time, we'll be doing demos at VIVO17.
+That means you'll get to show us a live version of your work - no poster needed!

+##### 5. Contribute to the scholarly ecosystem.

+Deposit your poster or demo abstract in figshare to generate a citation for your work and add it to the 2017 conference page in OpenVIVO.

+#### Late Breaking Call Details

 Proposals for posters and demos should be maximum of 500 words.
 Attendees will view and discuss your work during the poster/demo reception.
 Demos will be held during the poster session.
 The person presenting the demo should provide the equipment (typically a laptop).